 nikhila jagadh udhaya vibhava laya leela – be the creator, protector and destroyer of all the worlds, without leaving anything; doing these as a pastime or play thing.

 With this SrI rAmAnuja has completed explaining the meaning of nArAyaNa term.
 To recap, he surrenders to pirAtti in the first chUrNai.
 In the next chUrNai, he prays for nithya kainkaryam (everlasting kainkaryam) along with parabhakthi, paragyAna and parama bhakthi (to be in an exalted state when with bhagavAn and to be in highly depressed state when separated from him, to see him in person and to be alive only when with him respectively).
 Through the 3rd and 4th chUrNais, pirAtti grants all his wishes.
-In the 5th chUrNai, he finds out who is that person in whom he should surrender.
+In the 5th chUrNai, he finds out who is that person to whom he should surrender.
 Just as vEdha says that one should meditate on the person who is the sole reason for the creation, protection and destruction of this world, he also looks at who possesses all the great qualities and comes to the conclusion that it is nArAyaNan only, as all beings referred to by the term the nArA: take shelter in him (ayana).
 He then goes on to explain who all form the nArA: groups and what are the svarUpam, rUpam and guNam of bhagavAn.
-In this we saw the qualities of bhagavAn, his thirumEni (physical features), his guNAs (divine qualities), his ornaments and his weapons.
+In this we saw the qualities of bhagavAn, his thirumEni (physical form), his guNAs (divine qualities), his ornaments and his weapons.
 Then, SrI rAmAnuja speaks about his consorts who are constantly enjoying the qualities and physical form of bhagavAn in all his splendour.
 He then lists who are all in SrIvaikuNtam (the nithyasUris), what are the features in SrIvaikuNtam, what are the features of the world that he creates/protects/destroys (what we have seen in this part so far).
 What now remains is the act of surrendering.
 To facilitate the act of surrendering, he describes various qualities starting from “apAra kAruNya”.
 In between, he lists 8 qualities.
 Why should he state these qualities when he knows by now the supreme qualities and nature of the entity that he should surrender himself to?
 The reason for this is that these qualities supplement the qualities that he is going to state for being necessary to carry out the act of surrendering (starting with “apAra kAruNya“).
 Also, he has described several qualities of bhagavAn earlier (such as gAmbhIrya, oudArya, mArdhava etc).
-These qualities are further explained by the 8 qualities that he is now going to describe, starting with sathyakAma, sathya sankalpa etc. Also, in order to get full faith and deep belief in the being in whom we are going to surrender, we should be sure that he possesses all the qualities which would be enablers.
+These qualities are further explained by the 8 qualities that he is now going to describe, starting with sathyakAma, sathya sankalpa etc. Also, in order to get full faith and deep belief in the being to whom we are going to surrender, we should be sure that he possesses all the qualities which would be enablers.
 These 8 qualities do that job, says SrI rAmAnuja.

 From the time that bhagavAn creates the leelA vibhUthi (materialistic world) to the time that the jIvAthma reaches his exalted feet to carry out kainkaryam (service) he controls everything that happens in between through the eight qualities.
 Let us see what these eight qualities are and how SrI rAmAnuja performed the SaraNAgathi (surrendering) in the next part of chUrNai 5.